Constructive Decision Theory: Appendix

 Returning to the proof of Theorem~\ref{thm:rep4}, note that if $a \succeq b$ for all $a$ and $b$, then $D^+ = D$, and we can take $\CC$ to be the whole space.
 If $\succeq$ is nontrivial, then $\CC$ is not the whole space.
 It is well known \cite{Rockafellar} that every closed cone that is not the whole space is the intersection of closed half-spaces (where a half-space is characterized by a vector $u$ such and consists of all the vectors $x$ such that $u\cdot x \ge 0$).
 Given our identification of elements of $C$ with vectors, we can identify the vector $u$ in $\Nspace{|S| \times |O|}$ characterizing a half-space with a (state-dependent) utility function, where $u(s,o)$ is the $(s,o)$ component of the vector $u$.
 If $\CC$ is the whole space, we can get a representation by simply taking $\U$ to consist of the single utility function such that $u(s,o) = 0$ for all $(s,o) \in S \times O$.
 Otherwise, we can take $\U$ to consist of the utility functions characterizing the half-spaces containing $\CC$.
 It is easy to see that for $a, b \in C$, we have that $a \succeq b$ iff $a - b \in D^+$ iff $a - b \in \CC$ iff $u \cdot (a-b) \ge 0$ for every half-space $u$ containing $\CC$; i.e. iff (\ref{eq:char1}) holds. \end{proof}

-To prove Theorem~\ref{thm:aaeurep}, the following lemma, which shows that we can identify complete preference orders with half-spaces, is also useful.
+To prove Theorem~\ref{thm:aaeurep}, the following lemma, which shows that we can identify complete preference relations with half-spaces, is also useful.
 Given a subset $R$ of $\Nspace{|S| \times |O|}$, define the relation $\succeq_R$ on $C$ by taking $a \succeq_R b$ iff $a-b \in R$.

 \begin{lemma} $\EXAX = \{\succeq_R: R \mbox{ is either a half-space containing $\CC$ or the full space}\}$. \end{lemma}

 \begin{proof} If $R$ is the full space, then $\succeq_R$ is the trivial relation, so clearly $\succeq_R \, \in \EXAX(\succeq)$.
 If $R$ is a half-space $H$ containing $\CC$ and $H$ is characterized by $u$, then $\succeq_H$ extends $\succeq$, since $\CC \subseteq H$.
 To see that $\succeq_H$ satisfies $\Aone$, observe that if $(a,b) \notin \, \succeq_H$, then $u \cdot (a-b) < 0$, so $u \cdot (b-a) > 0$, and $b \succeq_H a$.
 To see that $\succeq_H$ satisfies $\AthreeprAX$, suppose that $a_1 + \cdot + a_n = b_1 + \cdot + b_n$, and $a_i \succeq_H b_i$ for $i = 1, \ldots, n-1$.
 Thus, $u \cdot (a_1 + \cdot + a_n ) = u \cdot (b_1 + \cdot b_n ) $, and $u \cdot (a_i - b_i) \ge 0$ for $i = 1,\ldots, n-1$.
 It follows that $(b_n - a_n) \cdot u \ge 0$, so $b_n \succeq_H a_n$.
 Finally, for \Afour, it is clear that if $(a_n,b_n) \rightarrow (a,b)$, and $u \cdot (a_n - b_n) \ge 0$, then $u \cdot (a - b) \ge 0$, so $a \succeq_H b$.
 Thus, $\succeq_H \, \in \EXAX(\succeq)$.